Black men most at risk of kidney, cardiovascular disease

 “African-Americans with CKD progress more quickly to kidney failure, at which point they must receive a kidney transplant or regular dialysis to survive,” says lead author O. Kenrik Duru, M.D. of the David Geffen School of Medicine, University of California, Los Angeles.
 “These findings suggest that their higher risk of kidney failure may stem, at least in part, from higher rates of uncontrolled high blood pressure.”

 Furthermore, this finding suggests a way of protecting this vulnerable group from complications.
 “If African-American men are more likely to develop kidney failure because they are more likely to have uncontrolled high blood pressure, treating their high blood pressure more aggressively may also protect their kidneys,” adds Allan J. Collins, MD, study co-author and president, National Kidney Foundation.

 The study participants were screened as part of the National Kidney Foundation’s Kidney Early Evaluation Program (KEEP), designed to raise awareness among people most at risk of CKD.

 Approximately 26 million Americans are living with CKD, in which the kidneys are less able to perform vital functions that help maintain overall health, including filtering wastes and excess fluids from the blood.
-People at increased risk include those with diabetes, high blood pressure, cardiovascular disease and a family history of kidney disease.
+People at increased risk include those with diabetes, high blood pressure, cardiovascular disease and a family history of kidney failure.
 Minority groups and older adults are also at increased risk.

 Research has shown that African-Americans with CKD progress five times more quickly to end-stage renal disease, or kidney failure, than Caucasians.
 The investigators in the current report found that among people in early stages of CKD who also had high blood pressure, African-American men were least likely to have their blood pressure under control.
 Among people in later stages of CKD, both men and women of African descent were less likely than Caucasian men and women to have their high blood pressure under control.